 Each time it rains, trash is carried downstream into the Lake Hiawatha from Minnehaha Creek and stormwater drains.

 Earlier this summer, Sean marked a green ball and dropped it into the storm drain near his house.
-Two weeks later, he finds the ball floating in a mass of trash and other debris near the storm culvert at the north end of lake.
+Two weeks later, he found that ball floating in a mass of trash and other debris near the storm culvert at the north end of lake.
 Sean documented his find in his video below.
 To promote awareness about water quality, Connaughty began stenciling storm drains.
 So far, he's stenciled 175 drains.

 Trash on exhibit